Configure an authentication policy for passwordless authentication with Okta FastPass

 2. Confirm that the most restrictive rule that grants access (Rule 1) is at the top of the list.
 The catch-all rule (Rule 3) must be at the bottom of the list.

-• Access: is allowed after successful authentication
+• Access is: Allowed after successful authentication

-• Possession factor constraints are:
+• Possession factor constraints are: Phishing resistant, Hardware protected, Require user interaction

-• Access: is allowed after successful authentication
+• Access is: Allowed after successful authentication

 • User must authenticate with: Password / IdP + Another factor

-• Possession factor constraints are:
+• Possession factor constraints are: Phishing resistant, Hardware protected, Require user interaction

 Edit the catch-all rule to deny access to users who don't satisfy the conditions of Rule 1 or 2.